looking-sharp/Simple-Microservice-Test/README.md

 WORKDIR /my-microservice-directory
 ```

 Finally the docker-compose.yml file allows Docker to build and run all the microservices at the same time using only one command.
-Each of the services is listed out with imortant information like where to find the Dockerfile, the image name, the ports, and the flask enviorement settings.
+Each of the services are listed out with important information like where to find the Dockerfile, the image name, the ports, and the flask environment settings.

 ## How do I ping the microservices?